TritonDataCenter/rfd/rfd/0071/README.md

 ### Authentication with AEAD Ciphers

 If a AEAD cipher is used, we allow the AEAD algorithm's implementation to perform authentication of the ciphertext.
 Sometimes, this will take extra care to do in client implementations because it involves reading the entire stream before it is authenticated.
 Thus, random reads will not be  authenticated and must only be done in `OptionalAuthentication` mode.

 Additionally, AEAD ciphers allow for *associated data* / *additional data* to be stored.
 However, in this implementation associated data must not be stored.
-The only data stored outside of the actual cipher text will be the [authentication tag](https://tools.ietf.org/html/rfc5116#section-5.1).
+The only data stored outside of the actual cipher text must be the [authentication tag](https://tools.ietf.org/html/rfc5116#section-5.1).

 ### Authentication with Non-AEAD Ciphers